FrankRowlinson/FrankRowlinson/README.md

-- 🙋‍ Hi, I’m @FrankRowlinson
+- 🙋‍ Hi, I’m Vladislav Smolov a.k.a. @FrankRowlinson
-- 🥑 Frontend: React.js | Backend: Django + Django REST / node.js + Express
+- 🥑 Frontend : React.js, Redux, MobX, Vue3 | UI libraries : Material UI, Vuetify
 - 🐋 [@Highlighted](https://t.me/Highlighted) is my personal telegram account.
-Use it to contact me day and night
+This username is also on sale on Fragment lol

 <!---
 FrankRowlinson/FrankRowlinson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.